Case Mysteries in Pathophysiology 2e

 Patricia J. Neafsey

 Case Mysteries in Pathophysiology 2e is an interactive, illustrated eText designed for nursing, pre-med, physician assistant, and allied health students.
 Centered on anatomy, physiology, pathology, and pathopharmacology, it uses clinical case mysteries to build decision-making skills, support self-study, and prepare learners for exams such as the NCLEX, USMLE Step 1, PANCE, and MCCQE Part 1.
+2026 Update: There are five new case mysteries, each with images and illustrations showing the patient findings side by side with normal images.
+These new cases were developed from suggestions from reviewers and instructors; the book now presents 33 options for one or two-semester courses.
+This revision also includes updated linked references, and improved accessibility support.
+The illustrated answers for the cases are now available for all readers, without exception.
+In addition, instructors have sole access to sets of multiple-choice questions that can be used in a test bank or as online quizzes.
 Key features -For diverse health science learners: advanced practice nurses, nurse practitioners, physician assistants, EMTs, physical therapy students, laboratory science trainees, and 1st-year medical school learners. -Focused on exam success: aligned with NCLEX, USMLE Step 1, MCCQE Part 1, NPTE, NAPLEX, CDR, RD, AMT, MLT, PANCE, and NREMT preparation. -Clinical science foundations: integrates anatomy, physiology, pathobiology, diagnostics, and clinical microbiology through applied case studies. -Practice-ready resources: includes review questions and self-study tools to reinforce clinical decision-making skills.

 Top Hat Interactive eText